PostHog/posthog.com/contents/blog/improving-posthog-deployments.md

 * Simple operations such as application deployments or database upgrades have become complex automations

-To address this complexity and make PostHog easier to deploy, maintain and use for anyone, we gave ourselves two goals:
+To address this complexity and make PostHog easier to deploy, maintain and use for anyone, we gave ourselves two goals: **improve our test framework** and **improve our built-in monitoring**.

-1. Improve our test framework
-2. Improve built-in monitoring

 This post is all about how we approached these goals, and our long-term roadmap for improving PostHog deployments.

-To self-host PostHog, it is still possible to use docker-compose for the evaluation stage, but what about the move into production?
+> To self-host PostHog, it is still possible to use `docker-compose` for the evaluation stage, but what about the move into production?
 We currently offer an abstraction system built on top of the [Kubernetes](https://kubernetes.io/) platform via [Helm](https://helm.sh/).
 We’ve built on top of Kubernetes because although for many scenarios it is overkill, it allows us to focus on one abstraction but target any cloud provider that has a Kubernetes offerings.
 Currently we support AWS, Azure (alpha), Digital Ocean and Google Cloud Platform.

 ## Goal 1: Improve test framework